-Upon completion of 13 pay periods of service, employees who receive an overall rating of achieves or exceeds expectations on their most recent performance evaluation shall receive an increase in salary above the rate to which they were initially assigned, up to but not exceeding the Control Point.
-Consideration for each subsequent increase in salary will be given following the completion of 26 pay periods from the prior increase in salary, up to but not exceeding the Control Point.
+Upon completion of 13 pay periods of service, employees who receive an overall rating of achieves or exceeds expectations on their most recent performance evaluation shall receive an increase in salary above the rate to which they were initially assigned, up to but not exceeding the Control Pointsalary range.
+Consideration for each subsequent increase in salary will be given following the completion of 26 pay periods from the prior increase in salary, up to but not exceeding the Control Pointsalary range.
 Increases in salary shall be granted effective the start of the pay period in which the day after the employee completes 26 pay periods from the prior increase in salary occurs.
+Control Pointsalary range.